The Tonight Show Band: History

 In 1966, Henderson (and Severinsen) left the show as the conductor from the original NBC late-night show from 1951, Broadway Open House, Milton Delugg came in for one year.
 In 1967 Severinsen returned, this time as conductor, and with basically the same personnel nonetheless inaugurated a somewhat more aggressive sound (using, for example, an electric bass, and a brassier version of the "Here's Johnny" theme).
 In Burbank, for Carson's last two decades as host, the Severinsen-led band included the core that had moved from New York along with such noted jazz players as saxophonists Ernie Watts, Pete Christlieb, and Bill Perkins; trumpeters Conte Candoli and John Audino; guitarist Bob Bain, and bassist Joel Di Bartolo.
-Occasionally, renowned drummer Louie Bellson would sit in for Shaughnessy.
+Occasionally, drummer Louie Bellson would sit in for Shaughnessy.
 When Jay Leno replaced Carson in 1992, he ended the tradition of a large in-house orchestra.
 Branford Marsalis became musical director, and a smaller band was formed.
 Marsalis was succeeded in 1995 by Kevin Eubanks.